static-dev/spike-core/readme.md

 ### The Stack

 Spike is fairly strict in enforcing a default stack.
 However, the stack allows for quite a large amount of flexibility as both the css and js parsers are able to accept plugins.
 The inflexibility with regards to the stack means faster compiles and more stability.
-We will be using...
+We use...

 - [jade](http://jade-lang.com/) for markup
 - [babel](https://babeljs.io/) for JS and JS transforms